Anuragkumar130896/iit_delhi_project_early_failure_detection_in_metro/readme.md

 ## 5. Conclusion

 This project demonstrates the application of machine learning for predictive maintenance in air compressor systems.
-By analyzing sensor data and identifying key predictive features, the developed models can provide early warnings of potential air leak failures[cite: 365, 366, 367].
+By analyzing sensor data and identifying key predictive features, the developed models can provide early warnings of potential air leak failures.
 This can contribute to:

 * Reduced downtime
 * Optimized maintenance schedules